pg2455/AudioAge/README.md

-# Resent on Audio for Age Classification
+# ResNet on Audio for Age Classification

 ## How to run
 `train.py` is the training script.
 It takes the following arguments -